Ajsalemo/container-apps-storage-volume-examples/README.md

 - `deployments`: Use the contents in this folder to deploy to Azure.
 This contains `deployment.bicep` - which is the Bicep file used to deploy the example, as well as `deployment-command.sh`, which is the command used to deploy the Bicep file.
 - `kubernetes`: This is for local development.
 For the `container-storage` and `ephemeral-storage` examples, this can be ran on a local cluster.
 There is no current local example for the `azure-files-examples`.

+## API routes
+Each example has two routes:
+- `/api/write` - Which creates a file with **[uid].txt** under a directory named `/files` (which will be local, ephemeral or mounted with Azure Files on Container Apps)
+- `/api/read` - Which will read from a file named `file.txt` under a directory named `/files`.
+This is for the local and ephemeral examples.
+For the Azure Files example, you will need to create a file named `file.txt` on the share.